 I’m Ginny from My Disabled Sex Life.
-You may think or have been told that due to disabilities you cant or shouldn’t have sex – i'm going to tell you why this is entirely wrong and how to get the most out of your pleasure!
+You may think or have been told that due to disabilities you can't or shouldn’t have sex – I'm going to tell you why this is entirely wrong and how to get the most out of your pleasure!

 Sex & Disabilities

 It may seem like a scary thing to think about, how to start having good sex with disabilities.
 I know I found it very difficult.
-I didn’t know what to tell my partners about my disability, I struggled with painful symptoms and didn’t speak up about it and found sex a confusing another world.
+I didn’t know what to tell my partners about my disability, I struggled with painful symptoms and didn’t speak up about it and found sex a confusing world.
 But since learning and reading helpful tips and sharing my experience with others, sex has become a hugely important part of my life again.

 If you have taken a break from sex because of disability or weren’t really sure where to start, let me reassure you.
 You’re welcome in this space.
 Disabled people are sexy.
 Disabled people deserve to have pleasure and fun sex lives.
 Sex is for everyone to enjoy!

-You may think or have been told that due to disabilities you cant or shouldn’t have sex, or maybe even experienced comments from people that no one will want you because of disability.
+You may think or have been told that due to disabilities you can't or shouldn’t have sex, or maybe even experienced comments from people that no one will want you because of your disability.
 This is entirely wrong!
 There has been a long-standing assumption that sex isn’t for disabled people.
 This has stemmed from Ableist views that only non-disabled people that are “pretty” and thin should be experiencing sex and relationships.
 Boring!
-The reality is that so many disabled people across the world with a range of abilities, that all look and experience themselves very differently are having great sex and relationships.
+The reality is that so many disabled people across the world with a range of abilities, who all look and experience themselves very differently are having great sex and relationships.